 McCann claimed he was given knockout drops and knew nothing of the theft.
 Eggers had both saloon owner Leon Labarere and Dep.
 McCann arrested for the theft, and McCann was eventually fired.

-Things went relatively well for two months before Sheriff Eggers had to deal with a unique incident in which Undersheriff Fred C. Klevesahl physically assaulted a deputy at the Ingleside Jail and then threatened to fight Jails Superintendent Gus Gilfeather when he interceded.
+Things went relatively well for two months before Sheriff Eggers had to deal with a unique incident in which Undersheriff Fred C. Klevesahl physically assaulted a deputy at the Ingleside Jail and then threatened to fight Jails Superintendent Gus Gilfether when he interceded.
 Or, as one wag put it, “Just another day in the Sheriff’s office”.

 The ubiquitous Chronicle headline on Monday morning September 2, 1912 shouted out,